 News relating to Camp Mather throughout the year.

-Duties: Customer service; cashiering, money handling, record keeping; merchandise handling and inventorying; making soda fountain products, bagging ice; cleaning including janitorial; store opening/closing, and other duties as assigned by the store manager while maintaining a safe work environment.
+Store Clerk Duties: customer service; cashiering, money handling, record keeping; merchandise ordering, receiving, stocking, displaying, inventorying; making soda fountain products, bagging ice, cleaning including janitorial; store opening/closing, and other duties as assigned while maintaining a safe work environment.

-Work Season: Mid May through Mid-September.
-HS/College student’s academic schedules may be accommodated.
+Work Season: May 12 through September 15.
+HS/College academic schedules may be accommodated.
 Please do not plan vacations during the season.

-Minimum Requirements: This job is an entry level job.
-Age 18, must be able to handle money, give correct change, and possess simple math skills.
+Minimum Requirements: This job is an entry level job and will include training in all aspects of the work required.
+Prior retail/customer service knowledge is desirable.
+Age 18+ and CA Food Handler’s Card.
+Must be able to handle money, give correct change, and possess simple math skills.
 Must be able to arrive on time, follow the store policies as well as the camp policies.

-Must be adept at team work, communication, follow-through, multi-tasking, learning new procedures, customer service, and attention to detail.
-Store clerks must be friendly, kind, helpful, mature and honest.
+Store Clerks must be adept at team work, communication, follow-through, multi-tasking, learning new procedures, customer service, and attention to detail.
+Store clerks must be friendly, kind, helpful, hard-working, mature and honest.

 Required Certification: CA Food Handlers Card, must have prior to arrival at the job site.